gabireze/gabireze.github.io/en.md

 **Software Development Intern** · Jun/2019 – Feb/2021

-- White-label e-commerce solutions development for B2C businesses.
+- Development of scalable white-label solutions for B2C e-commerce, creating reusable and customizable architectures.
-- Reusable Vue.js and Flutter applications.
+- Construction of modular cross-platform applications with Vue.js for web and Flutter for mobile, prioritizing component reusability and experience consistency.
-- Node.js APIs using AWS services (Lambda, SQS, API Gateway).
+- Implementation of robust serverless APIs with Node.js and AWS (Lambda, SQS, API Gateway), optimizing costs and automatic scalability.
-- Custom logic and layout adaptations for different clients.
+- Advanced customization of business logic and responsive layouts to meet each client's specificities, maintaining architectural flexibility.
-- Integration with external services.
+- Seamless integration with multiple external services and third-party APIs, ensuring interoperability and data synchronization.
-- Technical collaboration with product teams under high-demand deliveries.
+- Intensive technical collaboration with product teams for on-demand deliveries in high-pressure environments with quality requirements.

 ---